Take On Me: Recording and production

 The band moved into an apartment in London and began contacting record companies and publishing houses.
 After a few meetings with various A&R personnel, they signed with the publishing house Lionheart.
 A-ha returned to Norway to earn some money; when they returned to London, they left Lionheart out of frustration.
 They decided to record new demos, and chose the studio of musician and producer John Ratcliff, intending to re-record five songs.
 The band signed with Ratcliff, who introduced them to manager Terry Slater.
-With this encouragement, the band managed to complete some songs, including "Take On Me".
+With this encouragement, the band completed some songs, including "Take On Me".
 After a few meetings, Slater signed them with Warner Bros.
 Records UK.

 The trio met with producer Tony Mansfield, an expert in the use of the Fairlight CMI, who mixed the demos with electronic instrumentation.
-The sound was not what A-ha had hoped to achieve, and the album was remixed again.
-The band rushed to release "Take On Me" as a single in the United Kingdom but the single only charted at 137, the lowest-charted of all A-ha songs.
-After this, Warner Brothers' main office in the United States decided to invest in the band, and gave them the opportunity to re-record the song.
+The sound was not what A-ha had hoped to achieve, and the album was remixed.
+The band rushed to release "Take On Me" as a single in the United Kingdom but it only charted at 137.

-The instrumentation included a Yamaha DX7 and PPG Wave, with Furuholmen playing the main melody on a Roland Juno-60.
-A LinnDrum drum machine was used on the second and third releases, with acoustic cymbals and hi-hat overdubbed.
-Harket sang the lead vocal using a Neumann U 47 microphone as well as a Neve microphone pre-amp and Neve equaliser.